Things to do in Japan in May

 Top things to do

-"Everybody goes out!" could be May’s proverb.
+"Everybody outside!" could be May’s motto.
 Japanese people spend multiple days outside and wander through green areas and by the water, before the arrival of the humid summer months and its mosquitoes.

-Public holidays are occasions to organize street processions across the country, in a folkloric and family atmosphere.
+Public holidays are occasions to organize street processions across the country, in a folkloric and family-friendly atmosphere.

 Below is a list of Japanese seasonal attractions and events in May: